 - 1 Section 17.
 (Machine Guns.)
 No person shall possess - any machine gun.
-This section shall not apply to any foreign - 3 government nor to members of the army, navy, or marine - 4 corps of the United States, or of the national guard or organ- - 5 ized reserves when on duty, nor to the Post Office Department - or its employees when on duty, nor to duly appointed law- - 7 enforcement officers, nor to banking institutions established - 8 under the laws of the United States, nor to public carriers - 9 who are engaged in the business of transporting mail, money, - 10 securities, or other valuables.
+This section shall not apply to any foreign - 3 government nor to members of the army, navy, or marine - 4 corps of the United States, or of the national guard or organ- - 5 ized reserves when on duty, nor to the Post Office Department - or its employees when on duty, nor to duly appointed law- - 7 enforcement officers, nor to banking institutions established - 8 under the laws of the United States, nor to public carriers 9 who are engaged in the business of transporting mail, money, - in the tree engaged in the publicable of transports

+10 securities, or other valuables.